caipeide/autorace/README.md

 🏁 [Rules and Regulations](https://www.ec.ust.hk/sites/default/files/1/HKUST%20Autonomous%20RC-car%20Racing%20Competition_1.pdf)

-If you meet with any problems, feel free to create an [issue](https://github.com/caipeide/autorace/issues) to let me and other participants know, then we can solve it together 🌞
+If you meet with any problems, feel free to create an [issue](https://github.com/caipeide/autorace/issues) to let me and other participants know, then we can solve it together.

 If you like the project, give it a star ⭐.
 It means a lot to the people maintaining it 🧙